Becoming a Missionary

 Choices

-What lifestyle changes have you already made in order to better represent Christ to others?
+What lifestyle changes have you made already in order to better represent Christ to others?
 1 Corinthians 9:15-27

 How are you serving inside of your local church now?